rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 ![Shadows and highlights adjustments](media/blog/developing-a-landscape-photo/affinity-photo-3.jpg)

-To compensate for shadows and highlights decrease, I circled back to exposure adjustments and increased **Exposure** and **Brightness**.
+To compensate for the shadows and highlights decrease, I circled back to exposure adjustments and increased **Exposure** and **Brightness**.
 This way, I ended up with a fairly punchy and contrasty image, without any major losses in details.

 ![Exposure adjustments again](media/blog/developing-a-landscape-photo/affinity-photo-4.jpg)